 Contact details: 79 High Street, Uckfield.

-The CAB is located at The Hub, Civic Approach.
-Volunteer staff provide free, confidential, impartial and independent advice on a range of subjects including employment, consumer and welfare benefits rights plus relationship or debt problems to name a few.
-If they can’t deal with it, they know someone who can!
-They are open Monday, Wednesday, Thursday and Friday (closed Tuesdays) from 9.30 to 3pm or telephone on 01825 764940 during the same hours.
-Or just drop in!
+Volunteer staff provide free, confidential, impartial, and independent advice on a range of subjects including employment, consumer and welfare benefit rights, plus relationship or debt problems.
+If they can’t resolve your queries, they know someone who can!

 They provide support over the phone from 9.30am to 3pm, Monday to Friday, each week.
 Their phone line is 0808 278 7811.